10 Truths You Will Learn Before You Achieve Success

 And remember, don’t burn bridges or harm relationships.

 You never know when your paths may cross again.

 6. You Must First Know Yourself

-You have to understand yourself before you can understand others, and you have to learn to manage yourself before you try to manage others.
+You have to understand yourself before you can understand others, and you must learn to manage yourself before trying to manage others.